 I just LOVE Italian food and was raised on it.
 My mother (R.I.P.) was an Italian immigrant and an excellent home cook!
 I ate very well growing up and learned a lot about how to make delicious Italian recipes.

-Antipasto is one of my favorite Italian appetizers.
+Antipasto is my absolute favorite Italian appetizer.
 It has all of cured Italian meats and cheeses I love plus olives, marinated artichoke hearts and roasted peppers!
+I made a beautiful Snowy Antipasto Wreath for Christmas that I’m quite proud to share with my readers.

 What’s fun about making your own antipasto platter is that you can add all of your favorites.
 There are no hard rules.